FlyingWhalesHQ/flying-whales-blog/_posts/2023-06-01-feature-selection.md

 Feature selection is a technique in machine learning that only choose a subset of all the available features to construct a model.
 We know that not all features contributes to the prediction equally.
 For example, to predict a house price, the size of house can be much more important than the address of the house.
 So feature selection can help to reduce the number of variables, that would reduce computation cost and training time and make the model more parsimonious.
 The more important thing is that those variables are qualitatively different, so if there is an algorithm or procedure to select only the most contributing attributes, it would be better.
 This can combat overfitting and help with the ultimate goal of generalization, since the model sees the underlying pattern of the data.
 That would also possible make the model perform better.

 Feature selection is a part of feature engineering (create new variables that make better sense).
 And it is part of the process of understanding your data qualitatively.
-So make sure you use logics and domain knowledge to evaluate each feature thoroughly before deciding to drop or to add features.
+So make sure you run multiple feature selecting algorithms then use logics and domain knowledge to evaluate each feature thoroughly before deciding to drop or to add features.
 Another thing to note is that some feature selection algorithms consider features individually.
 They cannot take into account feature interactions.
 That might be the broader task of feature engineering (to combine and make meaningful variables from the feature set).

 Automatically, there are ways to do feature selection: